elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### is lower case
-Return true if any character in a string is capitalized
+Return true if any character in a string is capitalized.

 ```swift
 func isLowerCase(str: String) -> Bool {